minipief/pyva/doc/source/infinite_layer.rst

 In figure :ref:`fig-infinite-layer` such a set-up is shown.
 The use and application of the :class:`pyva.models.TMmodel` is shown is this section.

+In the first version of pyva TMM was restricted to fluid layer, i.e. layers that can be described by fluid state variables pressure and velocity.
+Note, that a this plate can also be described by fluid variable when no friction is considered.
+The current version of pyva has implemented :class:`~pyva.systems.infiniteLayers.SolidLayer` and :class:`~pyva.systems.infiniteLayers.PoroElasticLayer`.
+In addition, the Allard approach is implemented that allows the combination of multiple layers of different nature.
+In the last examples of this section the new possibilities will be shown.

 Absorber design
 +++++++++++++++